Domaine Alain Voge - Saint-Péray Fleur de Crussol 2022

 Wine rated (2024 guide) 92-94/100

-Notes of honeyed orange, rose, spice and crushed-stone-like minerals emerge from Saint-Péray Fleur De Crussol 2022, a well-balanced, medium-bodied wine with good acidity, structure, concentrated mouthfeel and remarkable length.
-It's a magnificent wine that will benefit from a year in bottle and, I think, will still drink very well in 2032.
+Notes of honeyed orange, rose, spices, and minerals reminiscent of crushed stones emanate from the Saint-Péray Fleur De Crussol 2022, a well-balanced, medium-bodied wine with good acidity, structure, concentration on the palate, and remarkable length.
+This is a magnificent wine that will benefit from a year in the bottle and, I believe, will still drink very well in 2032.